 Carbon Monoxide Alarms

 Depending upon manufacturers, carbon monoxide (CO) alarms need to be replaced every 5-7 years.
-Called the silent killer, Carbon Monoxide (CO) is an odorless, colorless gas produced by incomplete burning of fuel, such as propane, kerosene, gasoline, oil, natural gas, wood and charcoal.
+Called the silent killer, Carbon Monoxide (CO) is an odorless, colourless gas produced by incomplete burning of fuel, such as propane, kerosene, gasoline, oil, natural gas, wood and charcoal.
 Sources of CO in homes can include malfunctioning gas-fired appliances, space heaters and chimney flues.

 Symptoms of CO poisoning include nausea, fatigue, headaches, dizziness, breathing difficulty and confusion - but they are general enough to be confused with the flu.
 A CO alarm is designed to sound before symptoms would occur in an average adult.
 Exposure to carbon monoxide can be deadly.
 You can't see it, smell it or taste it.
 The National Fire Protection Association recommends that, for the best protection, you install one carbon monoxide alarm on every storey on your home.